 Safe Rules:

-- Maximum 2 enquiries in 6 months
+- Maximum 2 inquiries in 6 months

 - Avoid “apply everywhere” approach